 You hear facial hair and I guess you immediately think of a man, right?
 Have you ever wondered why that happens?
 The thing is that we all have hair.
 Sometimes more, sometimes less, sometimes darker, sometimes lighter; but we all have it.
-Polycystic ovarian syndrome (PCOS) can increase hair growth on our face, body or chin.
+PCOS, though, can increase hair growth on our face, body or chin, AKA Hirsutism.

 Hair and hormones in PCOS

 The topic of hair is a little more complex than “you either have it or you don’t,” because it has a lot more to do with genes and hormone production and secretion.
 An increase in Testosterone and other androgens (a group of hormones responsible for male characteristics, among other things) can sometimes lead to hirsutism (the medical term for increased hair growth).
 Hirsutism is when women (or individuals assigned female at birth) develop hair that is thick, coarse, and dark.
 This grows in places like the face, neck, chest, lower abdomen and back, buttocks or thighs.
 It is directly related to the production and secretion of our androgen hormones.

 Hirsutism vs. hypertrichosis